Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-\begin{example}[Dirac-Jacobi structures] $+1$-shifted symplectic forms are the global structures on Lie groupoids integrating Dirac structures twisted by a $3$-form, seen as infinitesimal structures on the corresponding Lie algebroid \cite{Zhu:twisted}.
+\begin{example}[Dirac-Jacobi structures] $+1$-shifted symplectic structures are the global structures on Lie groupoids integrating Dirac structures twisted by a closed $3$-form, seen as infinitesimal structures on the corresponding Lie algebroid \cite{Zhu:twisted}.
 Similarly, $+1$-shifted contact structures are the global structures integrating \emph{Dirac-Jacobi structures} \cite{Vitagliano:djbundles}.

 Let $L_M \to M$ be a line bundle.
 The \emph{omni-Lie algebroid} \cite{CL2010} of $L_M$ is the VB $\mathbbm{D}L_M:= DL_M \oplus J^1L_M$ together with the following structures: \begin{itemize} \item the projection $\pr_D \colon \mathbbm DL_M \to DL_M$ onto $DL_M$; \item the non-degenerate, symmetric $L$-valued bilinear form of split signature: